jaimefps/book-graph-explorer/README.md

 TODOS:

-- about pages (NOW)
+- whole app has "portrait only" (NOW)
-- apply portrait-only alert to book modal (maybe to app as a whole).
+- about pages
 - move book/opensource to about, then use that space for feedbackfish
 - add a a middle step between clicking a node and opening the book reader...?